Alice Drakoules: Animal welfare work

 Extract from "The Rights of the Non-Human Races", The Women's Penny Paper, 14 December 1889.

-In about 1887, Drakoules founded a Band of Mercy branch in Weybridge, Surrey, a youth movement affiliated with the RSPCA which aimed to teach children how to respect animals.
+In about 1887, Drakoules founded a Band of Mercy branch in Weybridge, Surrey, a youth movement affiliated with the RSPCA that taught children respect for animals.
 The branch organised lectures by prominent speakers.
-Meetings were held in a hall built in the "ancient baronial style" and capable of holding 200 people, which became a venue for reform meetings including vegetarian gatherings.
+Meetings were held in a hall built in the "ancient baronial style" and capable of holding 200 people, which became a venue for reform meetings, including vegetarian gatherings.
 Drakoules regularly discussed vegetarianism at its meetings.

 In 1889, writing on the "Rights of the Non-Human Races" in The Women's Penny Paper, Lewis argued that women's emancipation should be accompanied by "hostility towards deeds of violence" and by "the spread of the instinct of pity and mercy".
-In the same essay, she denounced the cruelty inherent in meat production, animal transport, and vivisection, and urged readers to reject humanity's claim to moral superiority over other animals, arguing that "man at present has no just claim to regard himself as the worthy Head of the animal world."
+In the same essay, she denounced meat production, animal transport, and vivisection, and wrote that "man at present has no just claim to regard himself as the worthy Head of the animal world."

 Drakoules was a founding member of the executive council of the Animal Defence and Anti-Vivisection Society, founded by Louise Lind af Hageby in 1906.
-She remained closely involved with the organisation, supporting its campaigns for municipal slaughterhouses, humane slaughter, and the abolition of performing animals.
+She remained involved with the organisation, supporting its campaigns for municipal slaughterhouses, humane slaughter, and the abolition of performing animals.

-Her circle of associates included leading animal welfare advocates and spiritualists such as Edward Maitland and Anna Kingsford, with whom she shared Theosophical sympathies.
+Her circle of associates included animal welfare advocates and spiritualists such as Edward Maitland and Anna Kingsford, with whom she shared Theosophical sympathies.
 She later became part of the circle of Nina Douglas-Hamilton, Duchess of Hamilton and Lind af Hageby, with whom she campaigned for many years.
-She was also friends with the Scottish humanitarian campaigner Henry B. Amos, an active figure in the anti-blood sports and vegetarian movements.
+She was also friends with the Scottish humanitarian campaigner Henry B. Amos, who was active in the anti-blood sports and vegetarian movements.

-In 1911 her home served as the venue for a meeting to discuss the slaughter of cattle in India for food supplied to British soldiers, with Ernest Bell presiding.
+In 1911, her home was used for a meeting to discuss the slaughter of cattle in India for food supplied to British soldiers, with Ernest Bell presiding.